-In this paper, we presented an efficient approach to solve both offloading of instructions, keep data coherence and manage communication in PIM architectures.
+In this paper, we presented an efficient approach to solve both offloading of instructions, keep data coherence, and manage communication in PIM architectures.
 Based on the hybrid Host-PIM style, our mechanism transparently allows offloading of PIM instructions directly from a host processor without incurring overheads.
 The proposed data coherence protocol offers programmability and cache coherence resources to reduce programmers and compilers' effort in designing applications to be executed in PIM architectures.
 This work presents an acquire-release communication protocol to cope with distributed PIM units requirements.
 The experiments show that our mechanism can accelerate applications up to $14.6 \times$ compared to a AVX architecture, while the penalty due to cache coherence and communication represents an average percentage of 18% over the ideal PIM.
-In future works, we expect to analyze a broader range of applications using our proposed data-path.
+In future work, we intend to improve the design presented, aiming at reducing the costs of offloading and cache coherence, allowing the adoption of PIM with zero-cost latency.
+Also, we expect to analyze a broader range of applications using our proposed data-path.